ViaVersion/VIAaaS/README.md

     # The IP address of the remote (Java Edition) server
     address: 2b2t.org._v1_12_2.viaaas.localhost
   ```
-- If you are using a public GeyserConnect instance: connect to a publicly available VIAaaS instance ```mc.example.com.viaaas.example.net```,
- replace ```viaaas.example.net``` with the VIAaaS address.
-Set as a Java Edition server.
+- If you are using a public GeyserConnect instance: connect to a publicly available VIAaaS instance, like ```mc.example.com.viaaas.example.net``` as a Java Edition server.